rediacc/docs/docs/web-application.md

 #### Register Company
 1. User enters company name "Acme Technologies", admin email "admin@acme.com", and password
-2. System creates the company record with a default "Default Team", "Default Region", and "Cloud Bridge"
+2. System creates the company record with a default "Default Team", "Default Region", and "Global Bridges"
 3. User receives an activation email and activates the account
 4. User is prompted to set up 2FA (optional but recommended)